-(1) An issuer that is incorporated or organized in a foreign jurisdiction may make disclosure and file a technical report that utilizes the mineral resource and mineral reserve categories of the JORC Code, USGS Circular 831 or the IMM system provided that a reconciliation to the mineral resource and mineral reserve categories set out in sections 1.3 and 1.4 is filed with the technical report and certified by a qualified person.
-The reconciliation shall address the confidence levels required for the categorization of mineral resources and mineral reserves.

-(2) An issuer that is incorporated or organized under the laws of Canada or a province or territory of Canada may make disclosure and file a technical report that utilizes the mineral resource and mineral reserve categories of the JORC Code, USGS Circular 831 or the IMM system for properties located in a foreign jurisdiction, provided that a reconciliation to the mineral resource and mineral reserve categories set out in sections 1.3 and 1.4, which reconciliation addresses the confidence levels required for the categorization of mineral resources and mineral reserves, is certified by a qualified person and is filed with the technical report.
+- (1) AnDespite section 2.2, an issuer that is incorporated or organized in a foreign jurisdiction may make disclosure and file a technical report that utilizes the mineral resource and mineral reserve categories of the JORC Code, USGS Circular 831 or the IMM system provided that the SEC Industry Guide 7, the IMMM system, or the SAMREC Code if a reconciliation to the mineral resource and mineral reserve categories set out in sections 1.3 and 1.4 is filed with 1.2 and 1.3 is disclosed in the technical report and certified by a qualified person.
+The reconciliation shall address the confidence levels required for the categorization of mineral resources and mineral reserves. - (2) AnDespite section 2.2, an issuer that is incorporated or organized under the laws of Canada or a province or territory of Canada may make disclosure and file a technical report that utilizes the mineral resource and mineral reserve categories of the JORC Code, USGS Circular 831 or the IMM systemthe SEC Industry Guide 7, the IMMM system, or the SAMREC Code for properties located in a foreign jurisdiction, provided thatif a reconciliation to the mineral resource and mineral reserve categories set out in sections 1.3 and 1.4, which reconciliation addresses the confidence levels required for the categorization of mineral resources and mineral reserves, is certified by a qualified person and is filed with1.2 and 1.3 is disclosed in the technical report.